fishpepper/vd5m_failsafe/README.md

 ATTINY pin 4 (PB2) ---> piezo buzzer (second pin to gnd) [optional, beeps on signal lost]
 ```

+see doc/vd5m_failsafe.jpg for a way how to mount that thing. the two grey cables go to a piezo buzzer (buzzes on lost signal)

 # Programming

 NOTE: the tiny can only be programmed at VCC=5V ! program the device before mounting it on the vd5m.